Command Line Automation

 Variable names cannot be repeated.

-To see how variables can be bound to node properties, see Using Variables
+To see how variables can be bound to node properties, see Variables

 Variables.
 This argument marks the beginning of key-value pairs of variables.